amkurup/linux-configs/README.md

-# linux-configs
+Placeholder for misc linux config files

-placeholder for misc linux config files
+Feel free to use these configs as you please